PASTAQ-MS/pastaq.github.io/docs/index.md

 legend, set `qc_plot_fig_legend` to `True`.
 However, this may make certain plots with large number of samples difficult to read.

-When plots contain multiple samples, transparency (alpha) is used to blend the different colors.
-The alpha can be controlled for each type of plot by changing `qc_plot_fill_alpha`, `qc_plot_line_alpha`, `qc_plot_scatter_alpha` to a number between 0.0 and 1.0.
+When plots contain multiple samples, opacity (alpha) can be decreased to blend the different colors.
+The alpha channel can be controlled for each type of plot by changing `qc_plot_fill_alpha`, `qc_plot_line_alpha`, `qc_plot_scatter_alpha` to a number between 0.0 and 1.0.
 Alpha can be dynamically selected by setting these parameters to `'dynamic'` instead.
-In that case the alpha would be calculated as `alpha = 1 / n_samples`, and will never go below `qc_plot_min_dynamic_alpha`.
+In that case the alpha is calculated as `alpha = 1 / n_samples`, but will never be below `qc_plot_min_dynamic_alpha`.

 If `qc_plot_per_file` is used, individual images will be generated for each QC plot, instead of on the same figure.
 Other adjustable QC plot parameters include